girl and boy shorter

 So far your education has probably been set out for you – from primary to secondary school.
 You have most-likely not had to think about ‘what next’ – but now you’re expected to know what you want to do?

-First up – don’t panic!
+First – don’t panic!
 You may feel that this is the most important decision of your life, but it isn’t a final choice for example; if you choose to go to college but find an opportunity within an apprenticeship it is ok to change you mind and move onto the apprenticeship in order to progress.

 Of course, you want to get it right if you can, so doing some research into your choices is always going to help with making the right choice for you.
 Try to ignore what your friends are doing (at least just for a moment) and focus on what you want to achieve for yourself.
 Of course, asking advice and talking to your friends can help, but ultimately it is a matter of what is best for you.
 The careers and transition team will help you with exploring your options and interests and submitting applications.